If you are arrested for DUI in California, you will face two separate legal proceedings:

 6.2.
 Driver’s license suspension for second-offense DUI

-If this is your second DUI within a ten-year period and you lose your California DMV DUI hearing, the DMV will suspend your license for two years.
-You may be eligible to convert the suspension to a restriction after one year by adhering to the conditions set forth in Section 5.1 above.8
+You may be eligible to convert the suspension to a restriction after one year by adhering to the conditions set forth in Section 6.1 above 8

-And if your DUI involved alcohol only (as opposed to drugs or even a combination of alcohol, and drugs) and there were no additional aggravating factors, such as a particularly high BAC or a traffic accident, you may be eligible to obtain a restricted license after 90 days if you
+If your DUI involved alcohol only (as opposed to drugs or even a combination of alcohol, and drugs) and there were no additional aggravating factors, such as a particularly high BAC or a traffic accident, you may be eligible to obtain a restricted license after 90 days if you

 - adhere to the conditions set forth above,